hairlesshobo/jack-tools/md/jack-scope.md

 :   Request that a still image file of each frame be stored to the
     indicated directory.

+*-h*
+:   Set the scope height in pixels (default=512).

 *-m*
 :   Set the scope operating mode (default=signal).
 The operating
-    modes are: signal and embed.
+    modes are: signal, embed, hline.

 *-n*
 :   Set the number of channels, and therefore the number of JACK input